 3. Dwell Time

-In theory, dwell time is the elapsed time between when a visitor leaves the SERPs by clicking on your website, and subsequently, returns to the SERPs to choose another result.
-This action, often referred to as pogo-sticking, is presumed to send negative signals to Google about your site’s content or UX.
+In theory, dwell time is the elapsed time between when a visitor leaves the SERPs by clicking on your website, and then returns to the SERPs to choose another result.
+That action, also referred to as pogo-sticking, is presumed to send negative signals to Google about your site’s content or UX.
 Tracking dwell time can help you glean more context around your bounced visits.

 Why is this important?

 You may discover that even though you have a high bounce rate, your users are staying on your page for several minutes to read the content.
 Or, you may find that users are bouncing after just a few seconds, indicating a UX or content problem.
-Knowing how long bounced traffic was on your site can be invaluable to improving your pages.
+If you know how long bounced traffic was on your site then you can improve your pages.

 The Big Picture

 Clearly, bounce rate isn’t the black and white metric that Analytics seems to suggest.
 And while it is a Chimera of many different types of users, it’s certainly not a monster, either.
-Bounce rate should be seen as one of many guideposts to understanding your content and your users.
+Bounce rate is just another guidepost to improve user experience.